Stop asking permission to make your first feature… Or for that matter, any movie!

 It’s true.
 When powerful people want to accomplish something, they do it.
-So if you want to be powerful, you need to stop asking permission.
+So if you want to be powerful, and make your first feature, you need to stop asking permission.

 I believe success is possible for anyone smart enough to read this.
 And if Hollywood power is defined by your ability to make movies, then there is only one course of action: You need to make your movie now!

-You’re welcome to get ambitious, but know that everything you write into your story has a price tag.
-That doesn’t mean you can’t find cost effective, creative ways to tell your story without money… In fact, that is precisely the point of this exercise.
+You’re welcome to get ambitious.
+This will help you find cost effective, creative ways to tell your story without money… That is precisely the point of this exercise.
 If you condition yourself to stretch dollars on the small scale and still create compelling stories, these skills will be invaluable on the big scale.